jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

 Oboe cannot know the correct behaviour when a connection is lost so this decision is left to the containing application.
-Generally on request failure one of two behaviours are expected: if the actions performed in response to data so far remains valid in the absence of a full transmission their effects will be kept and a new request made for just the missed part; alternatively, if all the data is required for the actions to be valid, the application should take an optimistic locking approach and perform a rollback.
+Generally on request failure one of two behaviours are expected: if the actions performed in response to data so far remain valid in the absence of a full transmission their effects will be kept and a new request made for just the missed part; alternatively, if all the data is required for the actions to be valid, the application should take an optimistic locking approach and perform rollback.

 Oboe.js as a micro-library
 --------------------------

 Http traffic is often compressed using gzip so that it transfers more quickly, particularly for entropy-sparse text formats such as Javascript.
-Measuring a library's download footprint it usually makes more sense to compare post-compression.
+WHen measuring a library's download footprint it usually makes more sense to compare post-compression.
 For the sake of adoption smaller is better because site creators are sensitive to the download size of their sites.
-Javascript micro-libraries are listed at [microjs.com](http://microjs.com), which includes this project, a library qualifies as being *micro* if it is delivered in 5kb or less, 5120 bytes.
-Micro-libraries tend to follow the ethos that it is better for an application developer to gather together several tiny libraries than find one with a one-size-fits-all approach, perhaps echoing the unix command line tradition for small programs which each do do exactly
+Javascript micro-libraries are listed at [microjs.com](http://microjs.com), which includes this project.
+A library qualifies as being *micro* if it is delivered in 5kb or less, 5120 bytes but micro-libraries also tend to follow the ethos that it is better for an application developer to gather together several tiny libraries than find one with a one-size-fits-all approach, perhaps echoing the unix command line tradition for small programs which each do do exactly